godotengine/godot-docs/classes/class_input.rst

 - :ref:`Vector3<class_Vector3>` **get_gyroscope** **(** **)** |const|

-Returns the rotation rate in rad/s around a device's X, Y, and Z axes of the gyroscope sensor, if the device has one.
+Returns the rotation rate in rad/s around a device's X, Y, and Z axes of the gyroscope, if the device has one.
 Otherwise, the method returns :ref:`Vector3.ZERO<class_Vector3_constant_ZERO>`.

-**Note:** This method only works on Android and iOS.
+**Note:** This method only works on Android.
 On other platforms, it always returns :ref:`Vector3.ZERO<class_Vector3_constant_ZERO>`.

 ----